 Yes.
-You could, for example, work half-time for six months (which is the equivalent of three full-time months) and full time for three months.
-The dollar value of your award would be \$30,000 (6 full-time months at \$5,000 per month).
-For more information, see section B.2 of the Notice of Funding Opportunity ("Summary of funding").
+You could, for example, work half-time for six months (which is the equivalent of three fulltime months) and full time for three months.
+Your award would be \$30,000 (6 full-time months at \$5,000 per month).
+For more information, see B2 of the Notice of Funding Opportunity ("Summary of funding").